SensormaticFirmware/FlexCanvasJS/README.md

 ### Getting Started ###

-All you need is the minified library a HTML <canvas> and some Javascript.
+All you need is the minified FlexCanvasJS library and a HTML canvas.
 Download the minified library from the latest release.

 Example below is using a full screen canvas, although any canvas will work.